-Isuzu's latest sport utility vehicle went on sale for the 2003 model year and replaced the company's long-lived Trooper.
-The Ascender shares its platform with General Motors' midsize SUVs.
-It is smaller than typical full-size SUVs.
-For 2007, the larger seven-passenger Ascender has been discontinued.
+Isuzu's latest sport utility vehicle went on sale for the 2003 model year, replacing the company's long-lived Trooper.
+The Ascender shares its platform with GM's midsize SUVs.
+Competitors include the Dodge Durango and Ford Explorer.
+For 2008, side-impact airbags are standard.

 Ascenders come with either rear-wheel drive or on-demand four-wheel drive.
 The four-wheel-drive system has four modes: automatic, 4-Low, 2-High and 4-High.

 Several option groups that are comparable to additional trim levels are offered.
 The LS package includes traction control, a limited-slip differential, a sunroof, a six-CD changer and a roof rack.
-Leather and Luxury packages are available.
+A Luxury package is available, but the leather package has been discontinued for LS models.

 Exhibiting a traditional two-box SUV profile, the Ascender features 17-inch alloy wheels, overfenders and bodyside moldings.
-For 2007, machined-finish alloy wheels replace painted wheels and Bering Blue Metallic and Storm Gray Metallic are new paint colors.
+For 2008, Midnight Metallic and Black Garnet Metallic are new colors.
 The Ascender features body-on-frame construction and rack-and-pinion steering.

-Second-row passengers get a 65/35-split, folding seat.
+Second-row passengers get a 65/35-split folding seat.
 The second-row seats have a flip-and-tumble feature.
 Ascenders have dual-zone air conditioning, power windows and locks, and a CD player.
-The OnStar communication system has been dropped as an option.

 Under the Hood

 Daytime running lights, an electronic stability system and antilock brakes are standard.
-Two-row side curtain-type airbags are optional.
-A tire pressure monitoring system is standard for 2007.
+Two-row side curtain airbags are newly standard.
+A tire pressure monitoring system is also standard.